Conformal Mapping via a Density Correspondence for the Double-Layer Potential: Conclusions

 \section{Conclusions}

 This paper makes two contributions.

-Firstly, we characterize the density functions $\varphi$ that give rise to harmonic polynomials represented as double-layer potentials $D \varphi$ on the interior of a piecewise smooth Jordan domain.
-We show how these density functions relate to the exterior Riemann map associated with the domain.
-In addition to the described application to conformal mapping, this work may be of mathematical interest for those studying the behavior of the double-layer potential and related numerical methods.
+First, we characterize the density functions $\sigma$ that give rise to harmonic polynomials represented as double-layer potentials $\mathcal{D} \sigma$ on the interior of a piecewise smooth Jordan domain, and their counterparts that give rise to Laurent polynomials on the exterior of the domain.
+We show how these density functions relate to the Riemann maps associated with the domain.
+In addition to the described application to conformal mapping, this work may be of mathematical interest for those studying the behavior of the double-layer potential and numerical methods for it.

-Secondly, we derive an integral equation whose solution allows us to recover the boundary correspondence for the exterior mapping function.
-From a practical standpoint, our equation is second-kind, uniquely solvable and has a continuous real-valued kernel, which leads to a robust and simple discretization with the Nyström method.
-Our experiments demonstrate that the method achieves high order on smooth domains and can be made accurate in the presence of corners.
-A major advantage of the double-layer potential is the availability of existing fast solvers, such as those in \cite{bremer,bremer-gillman,ho,rachh,smigaj}.
+Second, we derive an integral equation whose solution allows us to recover the boundary correspondence for the exterior or interior mapping function.
+From a practical standpoint, our equation is second-kind, uniquely solvable and has a continuous kernel, which leads to a robust and simple discretization with the Nyström method.
+We further demonstrate the effective acceleration of the method, avoiding quadratic complexity in all parts of the method.
+A major advantage of the double-layer potential is the ready availability of existing fast solvers, such as those in~\cite{bremer,bremer-gillman,ho,rachh,smigaj}.
+Our experiments demonstrate that the method achieves spectral accuracy on smooth domains, with results of comparable accuracy to those based on the solution of integral equations using the Kerzman-Stein kernel.
+Finally, we demonstrate that the method can be made accurate in the presence of corners.

-A number of issues remain unexplored.
-From an implementation standpoint, our current implementation does not make use of the fast algorithms mentioned above.
-From a mathematical standpoint, it would be interesting to generalize the results of Lemma~\ref{lem:happy-lemma} to other potentials (such as the single-layer potential), or to determine the most general geometries under which the results still hold.